 - Balloon Sinuplasty helps in cases where there is very limited sinus disease, and may be of some help to identify sinus openings in complex cases in older children.

 Inferior turbinates can be chronically hypertrophied from inflammation, allergic rhinitis or structural.
 The nose bone in the centre can be crooked from birth, a normal growth variation, or due to trauma.

-These block the breathing, and predisposes one to rhinosinusitis.
+These block the breathing, increase snoring and obstructive sleep apnea, and predisposes one to rhinosinusitis.

 Examination under good headlight with speculum.
 Flexible nasoendoscopy required for more detailed and posterior nose examination.

 - Allergy avoidance and medications, nasal steroid sprays and decongestants